RESULTS responds to White House proposals that threaten low-income families

 See below for a list of the comment letters RESULTS has submitted to protect anti-poverty programs and their participants (click on the bold titles below to see RESULTS’ comments).

 - Changes to “public charge” threaten immigrant families in the U.S. who are struggling to make ends meet.
 Under the rule, a person’s immigration status would effectively be held ransom if they use public benefits such as SNAP and Medicaid.
 That means mothers and fathers would be punished for getting help to feed their families, cover medical costs, or find safe and affordable housing.
+In 2018 RESULTS volunteers generated 53 media pieces sounding the alarm about this proposal, RESULTS joined other housing and nutrition advocates in submitting an amicus brief opposing these changes, and multiple federal courts blocked President Trump’s Public Charge regulation from going into effect on October 15, 2019.
+Families should continue to use the services for which you are eligible.

 - Changes to SNAP Categorical Eligibility provisions after the roll out of a new proposed rule from the Trump Administration.
 The rule change is projected to take away Supplemental Nutrition Assistance Program (SNAP or food stamps) benefits from more than 3 million people, according the U.S. Department of Agriculture.
 This rule removes the broad-based categorical eligibility, which allows people to qualify for SNAP if they have applied for other anti-poverty programs and allows states to opt-out of asset limits, encouraging work and savings among low-income households.
 Instead of taking these resources away, especially from people who have disabilities or the seniors, the administration should focus on helping those who need assistance with their basic needs.
 RESULTS submitted additional comments on the SNAP Categorical Eligibility Rule and School Meals on November 1, 2019, based on new data about the impact of this proposal on access to school meals.